SkogAI/.github/TEST_PR_SYNC.md

 This file is created to test the `pull_request.synchronize` trigger.

 When a new commit is pushed to this PR, the workflow should activate and Claude should report on PR merge status.

+## Update

+This is an additional commit to trigger the synchronize event.